mikwielgus/undoredo/README.md

     assert!(*recorder.collection() == HashMap::from([(1, 'A'), (2, 'B'), (3, 'C')]));

     // Once you are done recording, you can dissolve the recorder to regain
-    // ownership and mutability over the underlying collection. let (mut hashmap, ..) = recorder.dissolve();
+    // ownership and mutability over the recorded collection. let (mut hashmap, ..) = recorder.dissolve();
     assert!(hashmap == HashMap::from([(1, 'A'), (2, 'B'), (3, 'C')]));
 }